 This is a sponsored conversation written by me on behalf of Arm & Hammer.
 The opinions and text are all mine.
 Free product was received for posting.

 Since I married in January, my laundry habits have been a bit different.
-I definitely have to run a lot more loads of laundry each week, due to the heavy duty jeans and work shirts my husband adds to the basket.
+Because of the heavy duty jeans and work shirts that my husband adds to the basket, I have to go run laundry much more frequently each week.
 Totally worth the trade off for having such a handy, handsome man by my side.
 I have also had to learn some laundry hacks for working men, because his clothes often come to the laundry with grease stains, concrete splatters, sawdust debris and so much more.
 He also has different preferences than me.

 Laundry Hack #1 – Use white chalk to remove grease stains.
 Chalk powder absorbs anything greasy, so simply rub onto stain before washing.

 Laundry Hack #2 – Skip the dryer to save money, and hang dry clothes.
 Believe it or not, a lot of people still hang dry their clothes, and actually prefer it.
 It keeps clothes smelling fresh and crisp, but also saves on the utility bill.
 My husband would wash late at night after work, hang his clothes outside and snag them after work the next day.
 This method also prevents shrinking.